-You’re all set to enjoy a long-awaited trip to the mountains after waiting for what seems even longer for travel restrictions to ease during COVID-19.
-You don your mask, grab some hand sanitizer and head for the airport.
-A few hours later, you arrive at your beautiful mountain vacation spot, eager to do some hiking or sight-seeing only to suddenly feel overcome by fatigue and dizziness.
+You’re all set to enjoy a long-awaited trip to the mountains.
+But after your flight lands and you arrive at your mile-high vacation spot eager for some hiking or sightseeing, you suddenly feel overcome by fatigue and dizziness.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy